 Before coming to Dutton, Lindsey began her career at Grand Central Publishing, where she had the privilege of working with many bestselling and award-winning authors including David Baldacci, Iris Johansen, the Robert Ludlum Estate, Jeff Abbott, Sarah Blaedel, Robert Bryndza, Louise Jensen, Margaret Maron, M.C.
 Beaton, Marcia Muller, Eric Van Lustbader, Kyle Mills, Jamie Freveletti, and Nalo Hopkinson.

 Stephanie Kelly joined Dutton in 2011, where she began as assistant to the publisher.
 She became an editor in 2017, and acquires both fiction and nonfiction.
-She is interested in psychological thrillers, suspense, commercial fiction, women’s fiction, and and fresh, platform driven narrative nonfiction especially with a pop culture, humorous, millennial, or feminist bent.
+She is interested in psychological thrillers, suspense, commercial fiction, women’s fiction, and fresh, platform driven narrative nonfiction especially with a pop culture, humorous, millennial, or feminist bent.
 Her authors include New York Times bestselling authors Tami Hoag, Eric Jerome Dickey, and Hannah Shaw, and national bestseller Fiona Davis.

-Recent and forthcoming titles include Stolen Things by R.H.
-Herron, Theme Music by T. Marie Vandelly, Tiny But Mighty: Kitten Lady’s Guide to Saving the Most Vulnerable Felines by Hannah Shaw, The Conscious Closet by Elizabeth Cline, The Business of Lovers by Eric Jerome Dickey, The Lions of Fifth Avenue by Fiona Davis, and Fifty Words for Rain by Asha Lemmie, and Body of Stars by Laura Maylene Walter, Hush Little Baby by R. H. Herron, and Daughters of Sparta by Claire Heywood.
+Recent and forthcoming titles include by Tiny But Mighty: Kitten Lady’s Guide to Saving the Most Vulnerable Felines by Hannah Shaw, The Conscious Closet by Elizabeth Cline, The Business of Lovers by Eric Jerome Dickey, The Lions of Fifth Avenue by Fiona Davis, Fifty Words for Rain by Asha Lemmie, and Body of Stars by Laura Maylene Walter, Hush Little Baby by R. H. Herron, and Daughters of Sparta by Claire Heywood.